 Autism Spectrum Disorder (ASD), more commonly referred to as Autism, is as complex as it is prevalent today.

-Autism generally manifests itself in form of lack of social interactions, inability to process information effectively, and ultimately, a difficulty to integrate into society.
+Autism generally manifests itself in form of a lack of social interactions, an inability to process information effectively, and ultimately, a difficulty to integrate into society.

 To think that wouldn’t be wrong!

 Our blog covers 3 therapies and treatments that can help with Autism and minimizing the adverse effects it can have on people suffering from ASD.

 1) Behavioural Management Therapy